pwtail/readme/README.md

 **Motivation**

-The idea was born during my [discussion](https://github.com/balrogproject/rfc/issues/3) with @zzzeek about the use of greenlets in sqlalchemy.
-I actually was defending the idea that greenlets are harmful, and can only be used as a temporary solution on the way of porting from sync to async API.
-Then I changed my mind.
+The idea was born during my [discussion](https://github.com/balrogproject/rfc/issues/3) with [@zzzeek](https://github.com/zzzeek) about the use of greenlets in sqlalchemy.
+I was defending the idea that greenlets were harmful.

+@zzzeek said the trick is permissible for libraries, since they have to support both sync and async I/O. And that the application code should use async/await of course.

+Then I thought it can be the other way around: libraries to have async implementations, and all the application code to be written in sync style.
+So this project was born.

 **The name**